jackc/go_db_bench/README.md

 message is received.
 This should be the theoretical best performance a Go PostgreSQL driver could achieve.

-Caveats:

-* The other benchmarks select different rows with each query.
-The raw queries select exactly the same rows each time.
-* The returned data is not checked or parsed.
+Caveat: The returned data is not checked or parsed.
 It is only read until the ready for query message is received.
 If an error occurs it may not be apparent which could cause the timing to be misleading.